 Meg Fyfe Watkins

 "Breathe, move, love.
 This is yoga."
-Meg has been practicing yoga since 2002, and completed her RYT-200 yoga teacher training in 2012 under the guidance of the wise Grace Dubery.
+Meg has been practicing yoga since 2002, and completed her RYT-200 yoga teacher training in 2012.
 She then continued her education with a pre- & postnatal teacher training (PNYT) through The Yoga Sanctuary, and has taken workshops in Restorative Yoga, Thai Yoga Massage, and Nutrition.
-Meg says of her teaching style, "I feel strongly that your practice is *your* practice, and I encourage you to tune into your breath and the needs of your body as you practice, and to start from wherever you are in that moment... if you need to ignore what I'm demonstrating at the front of the room so you can do this, go for it!"
 In her classes, Meg links movements to the breath, and loves to flow.
-She strives to make her classes accessible to all levels of practitioner by offering lots of modifications and adjustments to poses and flows.
-If you're looking for a strengthening, slow-flow class where you can deepen your awareness of your breath and the inner strength of your body, check out her Rise & Shine class, 930-1045am on Tuesdays.
+She strives to make her classes accessible to all levels of practitioner by offering lots of modifications and adjustments to poses and flows, and by encouraging you to listen to your body and modify as needed to get the most benefit out of your own personal practice.